Skip to main content

 This custodianship is governed by strict rules that dictate how your information can be used and disclosed, particularly in the context of the relationship between the health plan and your employer, who acts as the plan sponsor.
 The architecture of these rules is designed to create a firewall, ensuring that the sensitive data you share for your health journey is used for its intended clinical purpose and nothing more.

 A central tenet of the HIPAA Privacy Rule is the “minimum necessary” standard.
-This principle mandates that a must make reasonable efforts to limit the use or disclosure of PHI to the minimum necessary to accomplish the intended purpose.
+This principle mandates that a covered entity must make reasonable efforts to limit the use or disclosure of PHI to the minimum necessary to accomplish the intended purpose.

 When your group health plan communicates with your employer for administrative functions related to the wellness program ∞ for example, to process an incentive like a premium reduction ∞ it cannot simply provide your entire medical file.
 Instead, it must disclose only the specific information required to verify your participation or achievement of a certain health outcome.